-As a sociologist he lectured at the University of Port Elizabeth (today NMU), and continued studying at Rhodes University towards a Master of Arts degree, whilst also producing the shark movie “White Death” (a parody of the movie “Jaws”), as well as producing magazine programmes for the launch of the SATV-2 Xhosa-Zulu channel back in its day (1982) in South Africa, under the mentorship of the late Bill Faure.
+As a sociologist he lectured at the University of Port Elizabeth (today NMU), and continued studying at Rhodes University towards a Master of Arts degree, whilst also producing the shark movie “White Death” (a parody of the movie “Jaws”), as well as producing magazine programmes for the launch of the SATV-2 Xhosa-Zulu channel back in its day (1982) in South Africa, under the mentorship of the late Bill Faure, who was one of South Africa's leading film/TV directors..

 In the theatre, having been grounded in classical theatrical productions such as Shakespeare’s "Hamlet" from an early age, he went on to stage rock opera’s, where he produced, directed & starred in the singing role of 'Judas' in his award-winning and national media-acclaimed South African National Premiere of “Jesus Christ Superstar”.
 Mark is also an accomplished pianist, singer, choreographer & dancer.

-During a near-fatal road traffic accident in 1999, Mark suffered some spinal injuries, which prevented him from pursuing his mainstay career of illusion, but the spinal injuries don't affect his ghostly productions.
+During a near-fatal road traffic accident in 1999, Mark suffered some spinal and other injuries, which prevented him from pursuing his mainstay career of illusion, but the injuries don't affect his ghostly productions.
 Mark came up with the concept of ghost tours for South Africa ever since he and his cousin boarded the London Ghost Bus in 1988.
-In early 1999, Mark began talks with an historian (Brian Jackson) about launching the concept.
+Ten years later, in early 1998, Mark began talks with an historian (Brian Jackson) about launching the concept.
 His road accident interupted the launch, and so the ghost tours were launched in 2001 at the National Arts Festival in the then town of Grahamstown.

 Today

-the tours run nationwide under the title "SA's Mystery Ghost Tours", plus spin-off
+the tours run nationwide in eight (8) cities under the title "SA's Mystery Ghost Tours", plus spin-off

 Due